aws-powertools/powertools-lambda-typescript/packages/parameters/README.md

 | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | This AWS Lambda Powertools for TypeScript utility is currently released as beta developer preview and is intended strictly for feedback and testing purposes only.  <br/>This version is not stable, and significant breaking changes might incur before going [before the GA release](https://github.com/awslabs/aws-lambda-powertools-typescript/milestone/10). | _ |

-A suite of utilities for AWS Lambda functions to ease the adoption of best practices such as tracing, structured logging, custom metrics, and more.
+Powertools is a developer toolkit to implement Serverless [best practices and increase developer velocity](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/#features).

 You can use the library in both TypeScript and JavaScript code bases.